Thanks for visiting 🙂

-Advances in technology saw computerized versions of knitting machines.
+Advances in technology saw digital versions of knitting machines.

 Some artists began seeing knitting's potential for an art form rather than a craft or industry.

-As a result, more attention was on the design aspect of knitting, rather than uses for fashionable or practical means.
+As a result, more attention was on the design aspect of knitting, rather than uses for fashion or practical means.

 21st Century: Knitting Makes a comeback!

 The 21st century has seen a revival in Knitting.
 Hooray!

 This revival is due in part to the growth of the internet and internet-based technologies, The “Handmade Revolution” and growing interest in DIY Crafts.